Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 - Whole Life Insurance: A whole life insurance policy is permanent life insurance that remains in effect for the entire life of the insured person as long as they keep paying the premiums.
 When you buy this policy, you choose the coverage amount, which will be given to your nominee when you pass away.

-Typically, these policies mature at the age of 100.
+These policies mature at the age of 100.
 If the insured person passes away before that, the nominee receives the coverage amount.
 But if they live past 100, the insurance company pays the matured policy coverage to the policyholder.
 It’s a lifelong protection plan that ensures your loved ones are taken care of.

 As mentioned above, endowment plans typically offer coverage for a set length of time, typically up to the age of 60 or 65.